publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch55/m__us_usc_t7_s2219a.md

     (b) __Availability__

-        Sums received by the Secretary under this section shall remain available until expended without further appropriation and without fiscal year limitation, to carry out subsection (a) of this section.
+        Sums received by the Secretary under this section shall remain available until expended without further appropriation and without fiscal year limitation, to carry out subsection (a).

 ([Pub.
 L. 107–171, title X, § 10703(a)][/us/pl/107/171/s10703/a], (b), May 13, 2002, [116 Stat.
 517][/us/stat/116/517].)